FAQ

 View our Eligibility Factors to learn more.

-Does Prairie State have a waiting list for legal help?
+Does PSLS have a waiting list for legal help?

 Some offices have waiting lists for non-emergency cases such as divorces or bankruptcies.
-In general, however, Prairie State clients need immediate help, and therefore, waiting lists are not practical for these cases.
+In general, however, PSLS clients need immediate help, and therefore, waiting lists are not practical for these cases.

-What can I do if I am unhappy with a decision made by Prairie State or of the services provided by Prairie State?
+What can I do if I am unhappy with a decision made by PSLS or of the services provided by PSLS?

-PSLS is committed to providing high quality legal services to clients, and to being accountable to the communities Prairie State serves and those individuals applying for PSLS services.
+PSLS is committed to providing high-quality legal services to clients, and to being accountable to the communities PSLS serves and those individuals applying for PSLS services.
 PSLS has a complaint procedure for clients and applicants and provides a fair method for the resolution of disputes.
 PSLS also intends to comply with Legal Services Corporation Regulation 1621.
 To view Complaint Procedure for Clients and Applicants document, click here.